Vasileios-Mavroeidis/cti-knowledge-representation/Threat-Agent-Library/README.md

 - The file tal.owl imports the tal-axioms.owl file.

 ## Note
-This work will be maintained and extended by the OASIS Standards Development Technical Committee [Threat Actor Context (TAC)](https://www.oasis-open.org/committees/tac/).
+This work will be maintained and extended by the OASIS (SDO) [Threat Actor Context (TAC)](https://www.oasis-open.org/committees/tac/) Technical Committee.